 Premarket Notification (510(k)) submissions for medical devices are reviewed by FDA’s Center for Devices and Radiological Health (CDRH), specifically, by the Office of Device Evaluation (ODE) and the Office of In Vitro Diagnostics and Radiological Health (OIR).
 The Divisions in these offices are organized according to medical device specialties.
 510(k) submissions are reviewed by ODE and OIR staff, including biomedical engineers, physicians, microbiologists, chemists, and other scientific professionals.

-A 510(k) submitter should submit two copies of its 510(k) to CDRH's Document Control Center (DCC).
+A 510(k) submitter should submit two copies of its 510(k) to CDRH's or CBER’s Document Control Center (DCC).
 The current mailing address for CDRH’s DCC and a link to CBER’s DCC’s mailing address are provided on the eCopy Program for Medical Device Submissions webpage.